mendix/docs/content/en/docs/catalog/manage-data-sources/search.md

 The description that is included as part of the published service metadata.
 This description can be edited at the data source, dataset, and attribute level by owners and curators.

 {{% alert color="info" %}}
 In Studio Pro, when publishing an OData service, it is possible to specify a summary of the service and a description.
-Only the description is included in the OData service contract document and registered in the Data Hub Catalog.
+Only the description is included in the OData service contract document and registered in the Catalog.
 {{% /alert %}}

 ### 3.2 Searching for Assets from Data Hub Home {#data-hub-home}

-When searching in the Data Hub Catalog, the following fields are searched:
+When searching in the Catalog, the following fields are searched:

 * Data source or service endpoint: Name, Description, Tags
 * Application: Name